 Wexford Tidy Towns was established in 2000.
 We are a voluntary group passionate about making Wexford the best it can be.
-Working closely with Wexford Borough Council who offers both practical and expert support, our aim has been, and continues to be, to make Wexford a cleaner, greener and more attractive town.
+Our aim has been, and continues to be, to make Wexford a cleaner, greener and more attractive town.
+Working closely with Wexford Council who offers both practical and expert support.
 We also have a number of sponsors and associates whose help is greatly appreciated.

 We also work with local groups and schools in Wexford.
 There is a biodiversity committee which does a terrific job at “Greening” Wexford, while Wexford in Bloom runs in the Summer months working with the retailers to brighten up the town with a wonderful selection of flowers.
 Many of the local schools are also involved in the Green Schools program.
 Find out more about projects we are involved in here.